-Futures One Crop Progress Report
+Future’s One Crop Progress Report

-Corn was rated 57% in good-to-excellent condition and soybeans were rated 53% in good-to-excellent condition, as of Sunday, July 7, according to this week’s USDA NASS Crop Progress report.
+Corn was rated 57% in good-to-excellent condition, up 1 percentage point from 56% the previous week, and soybean condition was rated 55%, up 2 percentage points from 53% the previous week, according to this week’s USDA NASS Crop Progress report.

-In a state by state breakdown Nebraska had the third best corn in the nation at 76% good to excellent.
-Colorado had the best corn in the nation at 85% good to excellent.

-For soybeans Nebraska looks to have the best beans in the nation with a rating of 73% good to excellent.
-Kentucky close behind at 72% good to excellent.
-South Dakota on the other hand is struggling registering just 28% of it’s soybean crop at good to excellent.
+Corn in the dough stage was 71% and corn dented was 27%.
+Soybeans blooming were estimated at 94%, and soybeans setting pods reached 79%.

 |National Crop Progress Summary